 - Four 6-unit elective courses in EAST

-- One additional advanced course (400-level or higher) on East Asia or an advanced independent study in an area of interest
+- One additional advanced course (400-level or higher) on East Asia or a 6-unit independent study (EAST 399 or 599) in an area of interest